Moving to Edmonton with Family: The Ultimate Relocation Guide for Families (2026)

 For Safety & Luxury: Windermere

-Ranked as one of Edmonton’s safest neighbourhoods in 2025, Windermere offers newer, upscale homes near the North Saskatchewan River.
+Ranked as one of Edmonton’s safest neighbourhoods in 2025, the area offers newer upscale homes in Windermere near the North Saskatchewan River.

 - Why: Low crime rates and proximity to the Anthony Henday drive make it a top choice for professionals.